amalshehu/turbo-programmer/README.md

-# Angular turbo programmer :bulb:
+# Angular turbo programmer
-A transformer guide from zero to hero with Angular2.
+A transformer guide from zero to hero with Angular2.:bulb: